J

 At 0620, the Zeros escorting Nagumo's strike

-annihilated Midway's Marine
+annihilated Midway's Marine fighter squadron, shooting down 16

-fighter squadron, shooting down 16 Buffalos and Wildcats with little
+Buffalos and Wildcats with little loss.
+Although postwar reports

 inflicted heavy damage on the facilities, but failed to put the

-and many others damaged.
-Nagumo had known since 0542 that he had been
+airfield out of action.
+Nagumo had known since 0542 that he had

-antishipping strike.
+to escort any antishipping strike.

 At 0700 Nagumo's strike leader, LT Tomonaga Joichi, sent a message indicating that a second strike was required.
 Five minutes later, the first Avengers and Marauders reached Nagumo's force.
 Five Avengers and two Marauders were shot down without scoring any hits, but their attack helped convinced Nagumo, who still did not suspect that American ships were nearby, to begin rearming the torpedo bombers in his reserve strike with high explosive bombs.
 This violated Yamamoto's orders, and the rearming of so many aircraft waiting in the hangars had only been tested once before, on Hiryu.
 The process would take two hours, giving Nagumo barely enough time to launch the second strike before his first strike, returning from Midway, needed to begin landing.